dkrahmer/MediaTester/README.md

 MediaTester is released as a free public service to help stop counterfeiters and fraudsters.
 If you buy any storage media, use MediaTester to verify it or risk losing your data.

-The MediaTester library, Windows GUI, and CLI is released with a generous public domain open source license with no restrictions.
+The MediaTester library, Windows GUI, and CLI are released with a GNU GPL license.

 Enjoy!